Pork Belly Spring Rolls with Creamy Coconut Dipping Sauce Recipe

 - 1/4 cup sliced mint leaves

 This recipe is featured in Spice Club, Savory’s spice of the month club.
 Here are substitution suggestions for adapting the recipe to different diets:

 Vegan/Vegetarian: Substitute sliced, seared portobello mushrooms (3 to 4 min. per side) for pork belly, soy sauce for fish sauce, and agave for honey.

 Nut-free: Omit cashews from dipping sauce.

 To assemble: Fill a wide, shallow bowl with water.
 Submerge rice paper wrappers in water for 6 to 7 seconds.
-Transfer to a clean surface and begin layering fillings (2 pieces pork belly, a few pieces of carrot, cucumber, mango, and red cabbage, and a pinch of mint) in a 5-inch row just below the center of the wrapper.
+Transfer to a clean surface and begin layering fillings (2 pieces of pork belly; a few pieces of carrot, cucumber, mango, and red cabbage; and a pinch of mint) in a 5-inch row just below the center of the wrapper.
 Use two hands to bring bottom of wrapper up and over the fillings, forming the start of a tight roll.
 Fold in left and right sides before rolling fillings all the way to the top.
 Space rolls out on a serving platter to prevent sticking.
 Serve with dipping sauce while pork is still warm or chill and serve cold.